Header photo credit: Ophelia Lau

 There’s something strangely alluring about Hong Kong bakeries.
 I’m not talking about chain bakeries that sell dry buns in plastic packaging – no, thank you – but small, local bakeries with their massive (likely rusty) metal pans, scribbled placards and chaotic back kitchens.
 The aroma of freshly baked bread draws us in, then we gape in awe at the mouth-watering array of sinful creations on display, from pineapple buns flaunting their golden tops to red-bean-filled mochi balls seducing us with their coconut feathers.
 And, of course, we mustn’t forget the familiar clang of pans, tongs and trays and the not-too-amicable lady behind the counter.

-Perhaps this is the real Hong Kong – the vibrancy, the bustle, the good food.
+Perhaps this is the real Hong Kong – the vibrancy, the bustle, the humble yet delicious food.
 Have a read of how your favourite bakery treats came to be.
 Mm sai mm goi.

 Pineapple bun (菠蘿包 boh1 loh4 baau1)